Mohi1038/3d-stackers-game/Readme.md

 ---

-# 📌 Conclusion
+## Conclusion

-The 3D Stacker Game successfully integrates mathematical modeling and graphical rendering into an interactive application.
-The project strictly adheres to transformation-based logic without relying on physics engines, aligning with the learning objectives of CSL7450 – Computer Graphics.
+The 3D Stacker Game integrates mathematical modeling and graphical rendering into an interactive application, strictly using transformation-based logic without a physics engine.
+It aligns with the learning objectives of CSL7450 – Computer Graphics.